Xiaofei-it/pinoc/docs/zlang/docs/statements.md

 ### Type of a variable

-The type of a variable is dynamical, depending on the value you assign to it.
+The type of a variable is dynamic, depending on the value you assign to it.

 If a particular variable is assigned the values of different types, the type of the variable changes according to the type of the value it is assigned.